 The word aliyah in the Jewish tradition means to “rise up.”
 The term describes Jewish immigration to Israel – when Jews immigrate to Israel, they make aliyah.

 It is my hope that when President Trump visits Israel, the world’s attention and love for Israel will rise up.
 I am not a politician and I am certainly not privy to the private discussions the President is sure to have with Israel’s Prime Minister, Benjamin Netanyahu.
 I can only pray that this visit, like others, will move the U.S. and Israel toward an ever-closer friendship and bring Christians and Jews together in the spirit of aliyah – to raise up those around the world who still dream of a better future.

 The opinions expressed in this article are solely those of the author and are not necessarily those of World Religion News.

-Tags: aliyah, anti-Semitism, Barack Obama, Benjamin Netanyahu, Bill Clinton, CCI, Christians Care International, George W. Bush, Holocaust, immigrate, Jimmy Carter, President Donald Trump, President Harry S. Truman, reunification of Jerusalem, Richard Nixon, rise up, State of Israel
+Tags: aliyah, anti-Semitism, Barack Obama, Benjamin Netanyahu, Bill Clinton, CCI, Christians Care International, George W. Bush, Harry Truman, Holocaust, immigrate, Jimmy Carter, reunification of Jerusalem, Richard Nixon, rise up, State of Israel

 WRN Featured Contributors are comprised of two groups: A) The official spokespersons affiliated with a religion or religious organization or B) WRN hand-picked religion and theology writers from around the web.
 If you would like to be a featured contributor, please contact us here.